florchial/florchial/README.md

 - 🧭 Former tech lead and engineer manager, passionate about guiding teams for building scalable solutions.
 - 🔧 Strong background in backend development, with experience designing and maintaining robust systems.
 - 📚 Deeply inspired by art, art history, and books.
 - 🧉 Coffee and mate are my coding sidekicks.
+- 🐱 Proud cat mom — occasional pair programming partners.

 ---